Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Applications and performance assessments

 Figure \ref{fig:comparison456} compares the accuracy of HPROM-ANN and HPROM-GPR models at the parameter point $\boldsymbol{\mu}_2 = (4.56, 0.019)$.
 Both reduced-order models effectively track the shock, with HPROM-GPR yielding slightly smoother solutions.
 Additionally, both models achieve similar computational speedups: 43.35 for HPROM-ANN; and 43.67 for HPROM-GPR, benefiting from the analytical Jacobian provided by the closed-form expression of the Mat\'ern kernel and the optimized automatic differentiation routines implemented in PyTorch.

-Finally, Figure \ref{fig:comparison519} provides an accuracy comparison of all three nonlinear reduced-order models at what is identified the most challenging test point, $\boldsymbol{\mu}_3 = (5.19, 0.026)$.
+Finally, Figure 4 provides an accuracy comparison of all three nonlinear reduced-order models at $\boldsymbol{\mu}_3 = (5.19, 0.026)$, a test point that demonstrated the highest error.
 While all models effectively track the shock with comparable accuracy for most time steps, their performance noticeably deteriorates near the final time step.
 During this critical stage, each model encounters some difficulties in capturing the exact shock position; however, HPROM-ANN demonstrates a slightly better overall match with HDM, whereas the HPROM-GPR and HPROM-RBF solutions maintain smoothness and exhibit less oscillatory behavior.
 These observations suggest that both the HPROM-GPR and HPROM-RBF models serve as complementary alternatives to HPROM-ANN for modeling shock-dominated flow problems.